 Over the years, Southwest Airlines’ vision to be the most loved airline in the world has guided a broad array of strategic decisions — in hiring, staffing, training and workplace culture.
 So too with Tesla’s commitment to sustainable energy.
 No company in the world has worked harder to perfect the car battery than Tesla.
 Many didn’t understand Tesla’s acquisition of SolarCity, but it’s perfectly consistent with the company’s vision.

 At any given time, vision comes to life in an enterprise’s bounded purpose.
 A bounded purpose points the enterprise towards the next milestone on the scaling path.
-It unites “must be true” with “can be true”.
+It unites what must be true with what can be true.
 A company’s “must be true” is the next value inflection point it must achieve, bounded in time.
 Its “can be true” reckons with capabilities and constraints.
 “Must be true” and “can be true” come together in bounded purpose.
 Strategy emerges from the bounded purpose; strategy is “how to make it true”.

 In Chapter 18 I will delve into the meta system I call the strategy, planning and architecture system.
 The chapter provides more detail about strategy creation, planning and their impact on enterprise architectures.
-The strategy, planning and architecture’s starting point is vision.
+The starting point of this meta system is vision.
 But of course, in the fit systems enterprise, vision is the starting point for everything.

 - Pirsig, Robert M., 1974, Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values.
 New York: William & Morrow Co.

 - Isaacson, Walter, 2011.
 Steve Jobs.
 New York: Simon & Schuster.